 We have entered into an employment agreement with Dr. Demopulos dated as of April 7, 2010.
-Pursuant to the terms of his employment agreement, Dr. Demopulos is an at-will employee and is entitled to receive an annual base salary of \$600,000, which our compensation committee will review at least annually.
+Pursuant to the terms of his employment agreement, Dr. Demopulos is an at-will employee and was entitled to receive an initial annual base salary of \$600,000, which our compensation committee reviews at least annually.
+In early 2012, our compensation committee increased Dr. Demopulos' annual base salary to \$618,000 from \$600,000 effective as of April 2011.
 We may not reduce Dr. Demopulos' annual base salary without his consent.
-Dr. Demopulos is entitled to participate in any bonus and incentive plans or programs that we may establish from time to time for our employees and is eligible to participate in any employee benefit and fringe plans that we make available to our employees with the title of director or higher, such as our equity compensation plans, 401(k) plan, life insurance and company-paid health insurance.
-We have also agreed to allow Dr. Demopulos to maintain his status as a board-eligible orthopedic and hand and microvascular surgeon, which includes his performance of surgical procedures on a limited basis, and have agreed to pay related malpractice insurance and professional fees, which were \$12,900 in 2010.
-We believe that his ability to maintain his standing as a practicing surgeon is beneficial to our objectives.
+Dr. Demopulos is entitled to participate in awards under our equity compensation and/or equity incentive plans that are in effect at a level and on terms commensurate with his position and responsibilities, and no less favorable than those applicable to chief executive officers of peer companies as reasonably determined by the compensation committee, taking into account the recommendation of independent compensation consultants.
+Dr. Demopulos also is entitled to participate in any employee benefit and fringe benefit plans that we make available to our executive employees, such as our equity compensation plans, 401(k) plan, disability and life insurance and company-paid health insurance.
+We have also agreed to allow Dr. Demopulos to maintain his status as a board-eligible orthopedic and hand and microvascular surgeon, which includes his performance of surgical procedures on a limited basis, and have agreed to pay related malpractice insurance and professional fees, which were \$12,842 in 2011.
+We believe that Dr. Demopulos' ability to maintain his standing as a practicing surgeon is beneficial to our objectives.

-The employment agreement prohibits Dr. Demopulos from competing with us, directly or indirectly, or soliciting our employees to terminate their employment with us or to work with one of our competitors during his employment and for a period of up to two years following termination of his employment.
+The employment agreement prohibits Dr. Demopulos from carrying on any business or activity, directly or indirectly, in direct competition with us or soliciting our employees to terminate their employment with us or to work with one of our competitors during his employment and for a period of up to two years following termination of his employment.
 In addition, the employment agreement prohibits him from soliciting or attempting to influence any of our customers or clients to purchase products from our competitors rather than our products.
 For a description of the change in control benefits payable to Dr. Demopulos under his employment agreement, see "Potential Payments upon Termination or Change in Control" below in this proxy statement.